Slams, Games & Partscores

 would be a foolhardy to dream of making it if opponents have 9 cards or

-even 8 in a suit in which you have no control.
+even 8 in a suit in which you have little control.
 Of course with less than

 24 3NT can make with a good suit to run.

-So distribution and controls are the deciding factor - HCP is just a guide.
+So distribution and controls are the deciding factor - HCP is only a poor man's guide!

-What of 1NT contacts.
-Here there is no doubt that declarer has the edge
+What of 1NT contracts?
+Here there is no doubt that declarer has the

-defenders can theirs.
-Therefore even with a combined 19 HCP value
+than defenders can theirs.
+Therefore even with a combined 19 HCP

 declarer can succeed more often than not - therefore unless